fpga-webserver by alessandrocomodi

 - machine learning

-This project currently focuses on utilizing Amazon's F1 FPGA instances.
-These are very powerful FPGA instances, and having access to this power using a pay-per-use model is compelling.
-Unfortunately, they are bleeding edge and require significant expertise to utilize.
+1st CLaaS is currently implemented to utilize Amazon's F1 FPGA instances.
+These are very powerful FPGA instances, and having access to this power using a pay-per-use model is quite compelling.
+But they are bleeding edge and require significant expertise to utilize.
 In our experience, documentation is often wrong as APIs and infrastructure are evolving.
 Developers must have a deep understanding of hardware design.
 They must be familiar with Xilinx tools: Viviado for RTL design and SDAccel to interface the hardware with C++ code using OpenCL.
 They must understand AXI protocols and manage AXI controllers.
 And the AWS platform can be intimidating to a newcomer.
-In addition to hiding most of this complexity, this framework provides the webserver and host application code that hide the implementation of passing data from client to and from the FPGA.
+By providing the webserver, host application code, a kernel shell logic to stream the data between web application and FPGA kernel as well as automating cloud instance creation and configuration, 1st CLaaS hides all of this complexity.

 A hardware accelerated web application utilizing this framework consists of:

-- Web Client: a web application, or any other agent communicating with the accelerated server via web protocols.
+- Web Client Application: a web application, or any other agent communicating with the accelerated server via web protocols.

 - Web Server: a web server written in Python